-We believe that, by far, the principal reason to learn Spanish is to see people's lives changed for all eternity.
-Through knowing Spanish, for example, we can communicate much, much better with real people than we could if we didn’t know the language.
-Learning a foreign language also happens to be very good for the brain, expands horizons and perspectives, and develops patience, perseverance and good study skills.
+One of the main reasons for learning Spanish is to see people's lives changed for all eternity.
+Knowing Spanish enables us to communicate much better with Spanish speakers than if we didn’t know the language.
+Learning a foreign language also stimulates the brain, broadens and deepens perspectives, and develops patience, perseverance and good study skills.

 How does knowing a foreign language help people’s lives be changed for all eternity?

-By our sharing the Good News of Jesus Christ, who paid the penalty in full for our sins and offers eternal, glorious life to anyone who puts their trust in Him, many come to know and trust Him for the first time, and receive that eternal life.
+By our sharing how Jesus paid for sins and gave us eternal life, others can also receive that eternal life.
 Our prayer and hope is that many with whom we share this news will receive forgiveness and everlasting life, and that we will one day rejoice with them in Heaven.
 “How then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?
 And how shall they hear without a preacher?”
 Romans 10:14

 How do we share the Good News?